 - Let X be a copy of the Möbius band.
-Let $A = \partial X$ be the topological boundary of X. Find a $\Delta$ -complex structure on X and thus on A. - Let X be a copy of the two-torus, minus a small open disk.
+Let $A = \partial X$ be the topological boundary of X. Find a $\Delta$ -complex structure on X and thus on A. - Let X be a copy of the two-dimensional torus, minus a small open disk.
 Let $A = \partial X$ be the topological boundary of X. Find a $\Delta$ -complex structure on X and thus on A.

-In each of the two cases above: compute the homology groups of A and of X, the maps on homology induced by inclusion, and the relative homology groups of the pair (X, A).
+In both cases, compute the simplical homology groups of A and of X, the homomorphisms induced by inclusion, and the relative homology groups of the pair (X, A).